DCCS-IT-Business-Solutions/DCCS.AspNetCore.FileWatcherService/README.md

 }
 ```

+A full working sample is included in the source and can be found [here](https://github.com/DCCS-IT-Business-Solutions/DCCS.AspNetCore.FileWatcherService/tree/master/DCCS.AspNetCore.FileWatcherService.Sample).

 ## Contributing
 All contributors are welcome to improve this project.
 The best way would be to start a bug or feature request and discuss the way you want find a solution with us.
 After this process, please create a fork of the repository and open a pull request with your changes.
 Of course, if your changes are small, feel free to immediately start your pull request without previous discussion.